Optuma EOD Splits, Consolidations and Total Returns

 Occasionally companies announce stock splits, such as a 2-for-1, where the stock price is halved but stock holders end up with twice as many shares.
 This means that yesterday you had 1,000 shares at $50, but following the 2-for-1 split today you have 2,000 shares at $25 each.

-At Optuma we back-adjust the stock’s price history so that if the high last year was $40 it will be adjusted to $20 to take into account the dilution - and also so that there isn’t a 50% price drop on the chart that didn’t really happen.
+At Optuma we back-adjust the stock’s price history so that if the high last year was $40 it will be adjusted to $20 to take into account the dilution.

-However, some clients wishing to analyse pre-split charts and look at previous important price levels where the stock was traded are able to ignore these price adjustments via the chart’s Filters - Ignore Dilutions property.
-Click or right-click on any bar to bring up the option:
+However, if you wish to analyse pre-split charts to look at previous important price levels where the stock was actually traded you are able to ignore these price adjustments by changing the drop-down in the chart header to Unadjusted.

-In this example of Microsoft - which has had several stock splits since 1987 - you can see the difference between the split-adjusted data and the unadjusted data in these logarithmic charts, with the split events highlighted in yellow.
+In this example of Microsoft - which has had several stock splits since 1987 - you can see the difference between the split-adjusted data and the unadjusted data prior to 2003 in these logarithmic charts, with the split events highlighted in yellow.

-As you can see, in the adjusted data MSFT is currently at all-time highs at $131, but in fact MSFT traded at $180 in 1998 before subsequently going through two 2-for-1 splits.
+As you can see, MSFT traded at $180 in 1998 before subsequently going through two 2-for-1 splits.
 This means that the prices were adjusted by dividing by two in 1999 for the first split, and dividing again after the second split in 2003.
 As such, following the two 2-for-1 splits the $180 was adjusted to $45.